Data Types and Measurement Scales

 float64IntervalSame as integers

-dateIntervalDate differences are meaningful, but ratios typically are not
+dateIntervalDate differences are meaningful, but ratios of dates are not

 datetimeIntervalSame as dates